-Perhaps the island's most favour tradition is the annual bun festival, which takes place in either late April or early May.
+Perhaps the island's most famous tradition is the annual bun festival, which takes place in either late April or early May.

 Villagers dress themselves up as gods and parade through the streets to ward off evil spirits.
 No one is quite sure of when this tradition started, but it is thought to have begun in the 18th century, following a plague that devastated the small island.
 In order to counter the plague, fishermen built an effigy of Pak Tai, the Taoist god of the sea, to ward off the evil spirits.

-The highlight of the festival is a ‘bun scrambling’ contest, which starts at midnight and sees a number of competitors scramble up a bamboo tower covered with handmade buns.
+The highlight of the festival is a ‘bun scrambling’ contest, which starts at midnight and sees competitors scramble up a bamboo tower covered with handmade buns.

-Sharp island — known as ‘Kiu Tsui Chau’ in Cantonese — is a pretty little place but due to its popularity and proximity to Sai Kung Town (only two kilometres away), it is often crowded.
+Sharp island (‘Kiu Tsui Chau’ in Cantonese) is a pretty little place.
+But due to its popularity and proximity to Sai Kung Town (only two kilometres away) it is often crowded.